Schizodon knerii

-Schizodon knerii is a fish in the family Anostomidae from South America.
+Schizodon knerii is a species of freshwater ray-finned fish belonging to the family Anostomidae, the toothed headstanders.
+This species is found in South America.

 Named in honor of ichthyologist Rudolf Kner (1810-1869), who studied anostomid fishes.
-Kner was describer Steindachner’s teacher and friend.
+Kner was describer Steindachner's teacher and friend.

 Description

 Schizodon knerii can grow to 23.5 cm standard length.

 Distribution

 Schizodon knerii is endemic to the São Francisco River basin, Brazil.